-Superstructure of Selene Yacht 4242 Europa adjusted on deck
+Superstructure of Selene Yacht 4242 Voyager Sedan adjusted on deck

-Our Zhuhai factory has installed the superstructure of Selene 4242 Europa last week.
+Our Zhuhai factory has installed the superstructure of Selene 4242 Voyager Sedan last week.
 Just before the Chinese New Year.
 It fits perfectly.
 Our technicians will bolt it and glass it next week.
 They have already installed the two aluminum tanks, the FRP water and black water tanks between the bilge grid and the cabin floor.
-The Europa line starts at 38’ up to 50’ and fills the gap between the classic Selene American trawlers and the Selene Artemis fast yachts.
+The Voyager line starts at 38’ up to 50’ and fills the gap between the classic Selene American trawlers and the Selene Artemis fast yachts.

 A yacht superstructure with a 360° view

-The Europa yachts are lighter than their trawler equivalents with the benefits of higher speed, reduced fuel burn and easier haul-out operations.
+The Voyager yachts are lighter than their trawler equivalents with the benefits of higher speed, reduced fuel burn and easier haul-out operations.

-Howard Chen has spent more time designing the Selene 42 Europa than any other Selene yacht!
+Howard Chen has spent more time designing the Selene 42 Voyager Sedan than any other Selene yacht!
 The hull design was a cooperation between the Selene Design Studio and famous navigator Ted Hood who won the America’s Cup in 1974, skippering the yacht “Courageous”.

 A luxury coastal explorer